eurecom-s3/loaders_modeling/README.md

 ```
 python3 verify.py models/windows/10/MiCreateImageFile.lmod path/to/the/sample
 ```
-The script returns 0 if the executable is valid, or 1 otherwise (in this case, the scripts prints also one line pointing to the broken constraint in the model).
+The script returns 0 if the executable is valid, or 1 otherwise (in this case, the scripts also prints one line pointing to the broken constraint in the model).

 ## Sample generation
 The framework can create program headers that are valid according to one or more models.
-The logic for the generating valid samples is implemented in the `generate.py` script, which can be invoked as follows:
+The logic for generating valid samples is implemented in the `generate.py` script, which can be invoked as follows:
 ```
 python3 generate.py -A <model 1> [<model 2> [<model 3> ... ]]
 ```